 Correcting an Old Mistake

-When Daryl Smith began calling his ex-wife Gwen, she just laughed.
+When Darryl Smith began calling his ex-wife Gwen, she just laughed.
 "You got me once.
 You won't get me twice."

 Marriage Is Better the Second Time